Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Varies

 Rayark is a developer on Google Play with arguably the best rhythm games on any mobile device.
 Its collection includes Cytus, Cytus II, Sdorica, Deemo, Voez, and Mandora.
 The latest game is Cytus II.
 The games include smooth, colorful, and competently done rhythm game controls with catchy songs and plenty of free content.
-Many of them include permanent DLC as in-app purchases with more songs in case you run through the story line too quickly.
+Many of them include permanent DLC as in-app purchases with more songs in case you run through the storyline too quickly.
 Rayark is basically the whole rhythm genre on mobile with few good competitors.
+Rayark also released Soul of Eden, a mobile online combat game.
+It’s not a rhythm game but it’s still pretty good.
+Finally, Cytus II is available for free via Google Play Pass if you use it.

 The Room series